 As a leading global manufacturer of medical devices, we believe we have a significant role to play in contributing to a sustainable future.
 Our core beliefs and our goal to be the most customer-focused company in healthcare is at the heart of everything we do.
 We strive to provide superior safe and effective products in a sustainable manner, providing for the health of our customers and our communities.
 We understand that good environmental practices are beneficial to our business and to our stakeholders, both now and in the future.
-In 2019, we made a goal to achieve ISO 14001 certification of our Environmental Management System at all our largest manufacturing sites.
-We are proud to report that we achieved our goal.
-We now hold ISO 14001 certification at sites located in Salt Lake City, Galway, Tijuana, Paris, Venlo and Richmond.
+We hold ISO 14001 certification for our environmental management systems at our manufacturing sites located in Salt Lake City, Utah and Richmond, Virginia in the United States, Galway, Ireland, Tijuana, Mexico, Paris, France and Venlo, The Netherlands and at our EMEA distribution center located in Maastricht, The Netherlands.